 Is It Spite?
 No, It’s Stress

-Take the time to learn who your cat is and how you can meet his needs and minimize his stress.
+Take the time to learn who your cat is and how you can meet their needs and minimize their stress.
 Whenever possible, insulate the sensitive cat from stressful events.
-Create a sanctuary for the cat now; bed him down there during the big party or when you’re using power tools.
+Create a sanctuary for the cat now; bed them down there during the big party or when you’re using power tools.
 Prepare the cat well in advance of a change in routine.
 Have the cat sitter come and feed the cat several times before you leave on vacation.

-The first step towards a solution is to rule out any, health problems (worms, cystitis, intestinal disease) by having the cat thoroughly examined by a veterinarian.
-Once is has been determined that the cat is in good health training can begin.
+As mentioned earlier, the first step towards a solution is to rule out any health problems (worms, cystitis, intestinal disease) by having the cat thoroughly examined by a veterinarian.
+Once it has been determined that the cat is in good health training can begin.

 Some cats may require a space smaller than a room (with no opportunity to choose the wrong spot) in order to learn to use the box.
 For these cats, a cattery cage or vari-kennel is useful.
 It must be big enough to accommodate the cat bed at one end, and the litter box at the other.
 If the cat urinates on the cat bed, it must be removed.
 Feed the cat two meals a day, leaving the food down for approximately 20 minutes.
 Keep a diary; note when the cat uses the litter box.

-When the cat has been using the box and ONLY THE BOX for 2 weeks, you can begin to allow him access to other rooms in the house a room at a time.
-Observe from a distance; make sure that he has not fallen prey to old habits!
-The best time to let him roam is right after he’s used the box, returning him to confinement before his next scheduled ‘pit stop.’
+When the cat has been using the box and ONLY THE BOX for 2 weeks, you can begin to allow them access to other rooms in the house a room at a time.
+Observe from a distance; make sure that they have not fallen prey to old habits!
+The best time to let them roam is right after they used the box, returning them to confinement before their next scheduled ‘pit stop.’
 Do not leave the cat out when you are not home.
-Only when you observe the cat reliably returning to the litter box on his own, can you begin to cut back on the supervision.
+Only when you observe the cat reliably returning to the litter box on their own, can you begin to cut back on the supervision.
 Do not leave food out all day; nibbling all day increases the chance of a misplaced bowel movement!
 The cat cannot attempt to urinate/defecate outside of the box without being observed and directed toward the box.
-It is best to proceed slowly and build a strong foundation than to rush through the procedure because it is inconvenient or time consuming.
+It is best to proceed slowly and build a strong foundation than to rush through the procedure because it is inconvenient or time-consuming.
 In order for effective learning to take place, the cat must be watched carefully and encouraged to use the box; consistency is everything.

-The complexities of cat behavior become quite evident when dealing with the cat who does not reliably use his box.
+The complexities of cat behavior become quite evident when dealing with a cat who does not reliably use its box.
 The solutions often require patience, and always require consistency.
 Be sensitive to your cat’s needs.
 Your investment of quality time and attention will be well rewarded.